Ter Leede

 Ter Leede is a football club based in Sassenheim, Netherlands.
 The club was established on 30 April 1930, as a merger of the clubs Poellaan and Roda.

 The men's team is currently playing in the Dutch Vierde Divisie.

+Women's section

 The women's team played in the women's Hoofdklasse, the highest level of women's football in the country, until the introduction of the Eredivisie in 2007.
 It never fielded a women's team in the Eredivisie and now plays in the Topklasse, the third level of Dutch women's football.

 The women's team won the Hoofdklasse title four times and the KNVB Women's Cup three times.
 In 2001–02, Ter Leede was the first Dutch team in the UEFA Women's Cup, the precursor to the Women's Champions League.
 The team finished in second place in its group, behind Ryazan WFC of Russia.
 The women's team also took part in 2003–04, finishing in second in its group behind Fulham L.F.C., and in 2004–05, finishing in third place in its group.